robertknight/rten/README.md

  2. If the model is not already in ONNX format, convert it to ONNX.
 PyTorch users can use [torch.onnx](https://pytorch.org/docs/stable/onnx.html) for this.
- 3. Use the `tools/convert-onnx.py` script in this repository to convert the model to the optimized format Wasnn uses.
+ 3. Use the `tools/convert-onnx.py` script in this repository to convert the model to the optimized format RTen uses.
 See the section below on preparing models.

     **Note: This library is still new.** You may run into issues where your model uses operators or attributes that are not supported.
 Please file an issue that includes a link to the ONNX model you want to run.

- 4. In your JavaScript code, fetch the WebAssembly binary and initialize Wasnn using the `init` function.
+ 4. In your JavaScript code, fetch the WebAssembly binary and initialize RTen using the `init` function.
- 5. Fetch the prepared Wasnn model and use it to an instantiate the `Model` class from this library.
+ 5. Fetch the prepared RTen model and use it to an instantiate the `Model` class from this library.
  6. Each time you want to run the model, prepare one or more `Float32Array`s containing input data in the format expected by the model, and call